How to Select a Breast Pump

 - You have a breast infection.

-Examples: Medela Classic; Medela Lactina; Medela Symphony; Ameda Egnell Elite; Ameda Lact-e; Ameda SMB;
+Examples: Medela Classic; Medela Lactina; Medela Symphony; Ameda Egnell Elite; Ameda Lact-e; and Ameda SMB.

 PERSONAL USE ELECTRIC PUMPS are recommended if your baby is nursing well BUT: